Policies

 We will ensure:

-- ● That external cameras are non-intrusive in terms of their positions and views of neighbouring residential housing and comply with the principle of “Reasonable Expectation of Privacy”
+- That external cameras are non-intrusive in terms of their positions and views of neighboring residential housing and comply with the principle of “Reasonable Expectation of Privacy”

-- ● That monitoring footage are stored in a secure place with access by authorised personnel only
+- That monitoring footage are stored in a secure place with access by authorized personnel only

-- ● That camera control is solely to monitor suspicious behaviour, criminal damage etc. and not to monitor individual characteristics
+- That camera control is solely to monitor suspicious behavior, criminal damage etc. and not to monitor individual characteristics

 Monitoring Staff Behaviour Policy